-The SJW Program strives to go beyond the usual volunteer experience by incorporating transformative components that allow women to reflect on their work and explore new possibilities for their lives.
-Each SJW works at their placement for thirty-six hour a week.
+The SJW Program strives to go beyond the usual volunteer experience by incorporating transformative components that allow women to reflect on their service and explore new possibilities for their lives.
+Each SJW service at their placement for thirty-six hours a week.
 Four hours each week are dedicated to training, educational opportunities, community time, spiritual growth, activism, and learning community organizing skills.
 By harnessing individual talents and passions, SJWs help create a better future for themselves, and the local and global community.
 Here are a few of the dynamic tools that SJWs use to become change agents.

-A regular part of the program is the opportunity to delve more deeply into the program values of spirituality, social justice, leadership and living in intentional community.
+A regular part of the program is the opportunity to delve more deeply into the program values of spirituality, social justice, leadership and living in intentional community with simplicity.
 This takes place as:

 The St Joseph Worker Program is an AmeriCorps affiliate through our partnership with Notre Dame Mission Volunteers.
 Many of our St Joseph Worker positions are AmeriCorps positions as well.
 Completing an AmeriCorps service year for qualifying positions earns an Educational Award of $6,495.00 to repay past federal loans or to use towards future schooling.
 AmeriCorps Members are also connected with other AmeriCorps communities and resources.